What is Apache Spark?

 Many people land up with travel planners to make their vacation a perfect one, and these travel companies depend on Apache Spark for offering various travel packages.
 TripAdvisor is one such company that uses Apache Spark to compare different travel packages from different providers.
 It scans hundreds of websites to find the best and most reasonable hotel prices, trip packages, etc.

 Features of Apache Spark

 - Polyglot – Spark code can be written in Python, R, Java, and Scala.
 There are shells provided for Scala and Python.
 These can be accessed from the installed directory.

 - Speed – Spark can process large data that is 100 times faster than Hadoop MapReduce.
 This is possible because of controlled partitioning.
 Spark can manage data in partitions which help parallelize distributed data processing without excess network traffic.

 - Multiple Formats – Spark supports multiple data sources.
 This makes access easier with the help of the Data Source API.

 - Lazy Evaluation – Spark can delay the evaluation unless it’s absolutely necessary.
 This contributes majorly to its high speed.

-- Real-Time Computation – Spark can compute in real-time.
+- Real-Time Computation – Spark can compute in real time.
 Its latency is low as it can compute in memory.
-Spark is highly scalable with users running clusters with over thousands of nodes.
+Spark is highly scalable with users running clusters with thousands of nodes.

 - Hadoop Integration – Spark can be integrated with Hadoop.
 It helps all the Big Data Engineers who would have started their career with Hadoop.